zenotech/MyCluster/README.md

 MyCluster
 =========

+Utilities to support interacting with multiple HPC clusters

+Provides the ability to interact with the most popular HPC job scheduling systems using a single interface and enables the creation of job submission scripts.
+The system also tracks statistics of each job and records the hardware details of the compute nodes used.

-Utilities to support interacting with multiple HPC clusters Data is stored in a local database in ~/.mycluster
+Data is stored in a local database in ~/.mycluster

-Tested with SGE and slurm
-LSF and PBS/TORQUE support under development
+Tested with SGE and slurm (LSF and PBS/TORQUE support under development)

+Installation - pip install MyCluster or git clone https://github.com/zenotech/MyCluster.git

 Example usage